What is a centre?

 You will need to make sure that your staff and resources are all suitable for each qualification you wish to offer.
 Depending upon the number of learners you will be registering, and the qualification offered, you will need at least one assessor and one internal quality assurer.

 You should be able to download the qualification specification from the AOs website, or they will email it to you.
 Reading this will help you to ensure that you have everything in place beforehand i.e. suitable staff and resources.
 If you don't, you will receive an action plan from the AO with appropriate target dates for any missing aspects.
 The qualification specification can be used to plan how you will deliver, assess, and quality assure the qualification.

-If you are a TQUK centre, you are eligible for 50% off the bulk buy option for the: teaching & training; assessment; and quality assurance qualification resources.
+If you are a TQUK centre, you are eligible for 50% off the bulk buy option of resources for the: teaching & training; assessment; and quality assurance qualifications.

 All approved centres must meet certain compliance and quality assurance arrangements from the awarding organisation.
 These will be explained to you when you become a centre.

 Awarding organisations must meet certain criteria, for example, those in Ofqual's General Conditions of Recognition.

 AOs will complete reports for various activities they carry out with your centre, such as sampling learners' work, assessment and IQA records.
 If something is not right, you will be given an action and/or improvement plan.